MeenuSowjanya/freshrelease/README.md

       * Bot Implementation

 ### 1. Sign up
               * All fields are required
               * No fields can be nil
               * First name and Last name must contain atleast 3 characters (Validated with Name Regex Pattern)
               * Email id must be unique
               * Email id must be of the format 'example@gmail.com' (Validated with a gem - 'email_validator')
-* Password must contain atleast 6 characters which must be a combination of atleast one lowercase character,one uppercase character,one symbol and one digit
+              * Password must contain atleast 6 characters which must be a combination of atleast one lowercase character, one uppercase character,one symbol and one digit
               * Password and Confirm Password must be same
               * Password encrypted with a gem - 'bcrypt'
 <img width="957" alt="image" src="https://user-images.githubusercontent.com/93571047/185213784-b06b3124-77db-4e96-8392-c935c91a3cf4.png">

 <br>

 ### 2. Sign in
               * All fields are required
               * Email id and password should be authenticated - ('bcrypt' gem)
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/93571047/185215157-e5a027c1-9fad-4f0f-a8e8-2e969f4ad26c.png">

 ### 3. Forgot password
 ###### If an user forgets his/her password
                * All field are required
                * Email id entered must be a registered user
                * Link to reset password will be sent to the mail id of the user
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/93571047/185215815-69becb43-a98a-45f6-9ea1-8579b78ec700.png">

 ### 4. Reset password